Video Won't Play? How to Fix Corrupted Video Files

 VideoRepair processes everything locally on your machine.
 Your files are never uploaded to any server.
 This makes it safe to use even for confidential business recordings or personal videos.

-The tool accepts files of any size.
+The current browser-based workflow accepts video files up to 4GB per file.
 Because processing happens locally, you are not limited by upload bandwidth or server-side file size restrictions.

 During this process, VideoRepair performs several operations: